Opinion | The GOP’s position could get even worse

-That’s roughly in line with The Post/ABC national poll showing former vice president Joe Biden with a 12-point lead, tied with Trump for support from men (extraordinary for a Democrat).
+That’s roughly in line with The Post-ABC News national poll showing former vice president Joe Biden with a 12-point lead, tied with Trump for support from men (extraordinary for a Democrat).
 Moreover, as my colleagues Scott Clement, Dan Balz and Emily Guskin write, “Biden holds a 23-point advantage among female likely voters (59 percent to 36 percent), while Trump and Biden split men, 48 percent each.
 If those figures hold, both would represent a shift from 2016, when men backed Trump by 11 points and women favored Hillary Clinton by 13 points.”

 Likewise, in comparison with 2016, Biden has shrunk Democrats’ deficit with White, non-college-educated voters by 10 points, though Democrats are still down 26 points to Trump with those voters, and boosted the party’s advantage among White, college-educated voters to 31 points.
 Trump has managed to lose suburban women overwhelmingly, garnering the support of just 34 percent of them, vs. 62 percent for Biden.
 It should be no surprise that race-baiting, calling them “housewives” and recklessness about the novel coronavirus are losers with these voters.